anjali-kushwaha/Food-Ordering-System/README.md

 ## Features
-## for customers
+## for owner
-*Browse Menu: shows Name, Category, Price, Description
+* Browse Menu: shows Name, Category, Price, Description
 * Add Menu: Users can add a menu with Name, Category, Price, Description
 * Edit Tasks: The existing menu can be edited to update any details.
 * Delete Task: dishes can be removed from the list.
-*check status: it allows the owner to check the status of the order of food
+* check status: it allows the owner to check the status of the order of food
 ## for customers *placed the order: allows the customer to order from the menu

 ## Technologies Used